ramithtest/PointofSales/README.md

 # PointofSales
-This is a Point of Sales System
+This is a Point of Sales System.
+It is being developed by following the MVC architecture.